 Single European Sky

-The Single European Sky (SES) is a 2004 European Union regulatory initiative aimed at restructuring the continent’s air navigation management system.
+The Single European Sky (SES) is a European Union regulatory initiative launched in 2004 with the primary objective of restructuring the continent's air navigation management system.

-The objectives of SES are to harmonise and improve the efficiency of air navigation services in the EU by increasing air traffic control capacity, enhancing safety, reducing the fragmentation of European airspace, improving the integration of military airspace, and facilitating the introduction of new technologies.
+The SES aims to harmonise and improve the efficiency of air navigation service provision across the European Union by increasing air traffic control capacity, strengthening safety, reducing the fragmentation of European airspace, improving military integration and facilitating the introduction of new technologies.

-Since its establishment, ENAIRE has become one of the most influential providers in the project, leading certain programmes and strengthening our presence and influence in international forums.
+Since its inception, ENAIRE has become one of the most influential providers within the initiative, leading a number of programmes and building its presence and influence in international forums.

 Initiatives